atecce/hermes/README.md

 - on `git checkout -b experiment` I get a sandboxed environment deployed accessible to QA (for example) through a private namespace (e.g. "hermes.www.experiment") and on subsequent changes to that branch the environment behaves as a normal CI/CD pipeline would

 ## current implementation
-right now master compiles down to a post-commit git hook which builds a docker container for my personal public website (if you want to call it that) with jekyll and go, then deploys that service locally
+right now master compiles down to a post-commit git hook which builds a docker container for my personal public website (if you want to call it that) with jekyll and go, then deploys that service remotely

 ![demo](http://atec.pub/demo.png)